mozilla/glean/docs/user/adding-glean-to-your-project.md

 <div data-lang="Python" class="tab">

 It is recommended that you use a virtual environment for your work to isolate the dependencies for your project.
-There are many popular abstractions on top of virtual environments in the Python ecosystem which should help manage your project dependencies.
+There are many popular abstractions on top of virtual environments in the Python ecosystem which can help manage your project dependencies.

 The Python Glean bindings currently have [prebuilt wheels on PyPI for x86_64 Linux only](https://pypi.org/project/glean-sdk/#files).